notcarolinna/notcarolinna/README.md

 </div>
 <br>
 <p align="center">
-My name is Carolinna, and I'm a Computer Science student with experience ranging from hardware to front-end development.
+I'm Carolinna, a Computer Science student with experience ranging from hardware to front-end development.
 I studied Computer Engineering for three years, focusing on VHDL, SystemVerilog, and Assembly for hardware and robotics projects.
-I worked on developing generative AIs for corporate chatbots, as well as creating internal tools and a Terraform provider in Go using the Azure API, with an emphasis on cloud infrastructure and vSphere.
-I have also developed projects such as disk scheduling algorithms, kernel modules, cryptography implementations, GitHub Actions automations, and client-server applications.
-Currently, I’m looking to expand my knowledge in DevOps and deepen my front-end development skills.
+I’ve worked on developing generative AIs for corporate chatbots, creating internal tools, and building a Terraform provider in Go using the Azure API, with an emphasis on cloud infrastructure and vSphere.
+I’ve also developed projects such as disk scheduling algorithms, kernel modules, cryptography implementations, GitHub Actions automations, and client-server applications.
+Currently, I'm looking to expand my knowledge in DevOps and deepen my front-end development skills.
 </p>

 <br>